yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2022/index.md

 	"./botwfix.png"
 >}}

-Blinkhawk has added {{< gh-hovercard "9383" "`alpha to coverage` and `alpha to one`" >}} to our Vulkan backend.
+Blinkhawk has added {{< gh-hovercard "9383" "alpha to coverage and alpha to one" >}} to our Vulkan backend.

-Alpha to coverage is a multisampling technique that is used to improve the quality of transparent or partially transparent pixels.
+`Alpha to coverage` is a multisampling technique that is used to improve the quality of transparent or partially transparent pixels.
 It works by blending the alpha values of multiple samples taken from the same pixel to produce a single, more accurate result.
-This can help to reduce aliasing and other rendering artefacts that can occur when rendering transparent pixels.
+This can help to reduce aliasing and other rendering artifacts that can occur when rendering transparent pixels.

-Alpha to one, on the other hand, is a technique that is used to improve the quality of partially transparent pixels by setting the alpha value of each pixel to a maximum of 1.0.
+`Alpha to one`, on the other hand, is a technique that is used to improve the quality of partially transparent pixels by setting the alpha value of each pixel to a maximum of `1.0`.
 This can help to reduce the amount of alpha blending that needs to be performed, which can improve the performance of the rendering pipeline.

 These changes have fixed the shading of trees and grass problems when viewed up close or from a distance in `Pokémon Scarlet and Violet`.